Hyperscale data centre proliferation boosting colocation market

 Other types of service provider were the next fastest growing customer category, followed by enterprise customers.
 Enterprise spending on wholesale colocation was relatively flat in 2018 compared to 2017, while enterprise spending on retail colocation grew by 7 percent.

 The other service provider category includes telcos, non-hyperscale cloud providers and internet service firms, hosting/outsourcing companies and content - digital media service providers.
 The enterprise category includes all other industry verticals plus government and the public sector.

 In terms of geographic markets, growth was strongest in Asia Pacific, followed by Europe, the Middle East, and Africa, and North America.

 Specifically, among the 20 largest country markets the highest growth rates were achieved in China, Brazil, Hong Kong, Japan, Germany and Singapore.

-“It comes as no surprise that hyperscale operators are providing a boost to colocation providers, as they are on a charge to rapidly extend their worldwide data centre footprint and in 2018 ramped up their capital expenditure by no less than 43 percent,” says Synergy Research Group chief analyst John Dinsdale.
+“It comes as no surprise that hyperscale operators are providing a boost to colocation providers, as they are on a charge to rapidly extend their worldwide data center footprint and in 2018 ramped up their capital expenditure by no less than 43 percent,” says Synergy Research Group chief analyst John Dinsdale.

 “In order to support this rapid growth they cannot just build their own data centers, so they also need to rely on colocation providers to lease out both large wholesale facilities and capacity at smaller edge locations.
 Hyperscale operators are becoming an ever-more important source of business for leading colocation companies such as Equinix, Digital Realty, Interxion, CyrusOne, QTS and GDS.